A man is handed the bill at a restaurant.

 Can a high credit utilization ratio hurt your credit score?

-Credit utilization is one of the factors that can significantly impact credit scores.
-Using a large portion of your available credit can lower your score because it signals you might be over extended and at risk of not being able to make your payments.
+Credit utilization is one of the factors that may significantly impact credit scores.
+Using a large portion of your available credit may lower your score because it signals you might be over extended and at risk of not being able to make your payments.
 A low credit utilization rate points to better borrowing habits.

 So how does it factor in your credit score?
 Credit bureaus use credit scoring models (or mathematical algorithms) to arrive at your credit score.
 They base the calculation on the information in your credit report (a record of your borrowing and repayment activity).